-A review of the PSII resource and activity (associated with patient safety incident investigations) for the period January 2021 to December 2022 has been undertaken to determine how many PSIIs can be supported during November 2023 to March 2025.
+A review of the PSII resource and activity (associated with patient safety incident investigation) for the period January 2017 to December 2020 has been undertaken to determine how many PSIIs can be supported during December 2021 to March 2023.
 This review has been undertaken alongside the Patient Safety Incident Standards to ensure that all future PSIIs are compliant with these standards.

-This review has been undertaken by the Trust's Quality and Safety team with support and involvement from the Quality Improvement Team to identify the Trust's local priorities.
+This review has been undertaken by the Trust's Quality and Safety team with support and involvement from the Quality Improvement Team in identify the Trust's local priorities.

-In summary, ELHT has identified that it can undertake 40 PSIIs Trust-wide per annum.
-Each lead investigator will be supported by the PSII Team's Administrator and subject matter advisors as appropriate.
-Further support in terms of a Family Liaison Officer will be provided by senior clinical staff within Divisions to ensure patient/family/carers are involved and kept informed of progress.
+In summary, ELHT has identified that it can undertake 45 PSIIs Trust-wide per annum.
+Each lead investigator will be supported by the PSII Team's Administrator and subject matter experts as appropriate.
+Further support in terms of a Family Liaison Officer will be provided by clinical staff within Divisions to ensure patient/family/carers are involved and kept informed of progress.

-To improve our ability to deliver against PSII standards, ELHT has:
+To improve our ability to deliver against PSII standards, ELHT plans to:

-- 1. Assigned a team of appropriately trained Patient Safety Incident Investigators who have received system-based training on incident investigation methodologies. - 2.
-Assigned an appropriately trained board member to oversee delivery of PSII standards and support the sign off all PSIIs. - 3.
-Developed an incident investigation toolkit to support other Trust staff so they can review patient safety incidents where a PSII is not indicated but learning can still be identified.
+- 1. Assign a team of appropriately trained Patient Safety Incident investigators who have received system-based training on incident investigation methodologies. - 2.
+Assign an appropriately trained board member to oversee delivery of PSII standards and support the sign off all PSIIs. - 3.
+Develop an incident investigation toolkit to support other Trust staff so they can review patient safety incidents where a PSII is not indicated but learning can still be identified.